-A child who has experienced sexual abuse or any other type of abuse or neglect should be encouraged to seek out a trusted adult.
-Be aware as a parent or other trusted adult that disclosures of sexual abuse may be more indirect than disclosures of physical abuse and neglect, and it is important to be calm and comforting if your child, or another child, confides in you.
+Anyone who suspects that a child has been or may be abused, sex trafficked, or neglected has a legal responsibility, under state law, for reporting the suspected abuse or neglect to law enforcement or to Child Protective Services (CPS).
+A child who has experienced sexual abuse, trafficking, or any other type of abuse or neglect should be encouraged to seek out a trusted adult.
+Be aware as a parent or other trusted adult that disclosures of sexual abuse and sex trafficking may be more indirect than disclosures of physical abuse and neglect, and it is important to be calm and comforting if your child, or another child, confides in you.
 Reassure the child that he or she did the right thing by telling you.

-As a parent, if your child is a victim of sexual abuse or other maltreatment, the school counselor or principal will provide information regarding counseling options for you and your child available in your area.
+Parents, if your child is a victim of sexual abuse, sex trafficking, or other maltreatment, the school counselor or principal will provide information regarding counseling options for you and your child available in your area.

 The Texas Department of Family and Protective Services (DFPS) also manages early intervention counseling programs.
-[To find out what services may be available in your county, see Texas Department of Family and Protective Services, Programs Available in Your County.]
+[To find out what services may be available in your county, see Texas Department of Family and Protective Services, Programs Available in Your Conty.]

-Reports of abuse or neglect may be made to:
+Reports of abuse, trafficking, or neglect may be made to:

-The CPS division of the DFPS (1-800-252-5400 or on the web at Texas Abuse Hotline Website).
+The CPS division of the DFPS (1-800-252-5400 or on the web at Texas Abuse

+Hotline Website).